 Already, we are actively engaged with Tampa area pharmaceutical firms that are conducting various aspects of clinical research.
 Further, the University of South Florida has numerous clinical research and drug development groups, which actively seek the participation of professional and graduate students in the learning process.
 Students will develop a sincere appreciation for clinical research, and will utilize this information in all areas of pharmacy practice, even in those areas of pharmacy practice not commonly associated with clinical research.

-Emphasis will be placed upon USF College of Pharmacy faculty to be actively involved in research endeavors throughout USF Health.
+Emphasis will be placed upon USF Taneja College of Pharmacy faculty to be actively involved in research endeavors throughout USF Health.
 The addition of pharmacy faculty to assist in research will allow increased opportunities for entrepreneurial types of research models currently not in existence.
 Academic entrepreneurial collaboration with the existing USF Centers of Excellence will be enhanced by the presence of the USF Doctor of Pharmacy degree program, potentially leading to the development of innovative medications.

-The USF College of Pharmacy is well positioned to become a leader in pharmacy education nationally.
+The USF Health Taneja College of Pharmacy is well positioned to become a leader in pharmacy education nationally.
 Our mission, vision, and goals have been developed to meet the healthcare needs of patients from 2015 and beyond.
 The interprofessional education culture, research prowess, and existing clinical resources currently in place at USF Health provide a launching pad for our program.
-The USF College of Pharmacy will attain excellence in pharmacy education, and our resolve to meet the future challenges of healthcare is strong.
-Stay tuned as the USF College of Pharmacy works to transform the DNA of healthcare!
+The USF Taneja College of Pharmacy will attain excellence in pharmacy education, and our resolve to meet the future challenges of healthcare is strong.
+Stay tuned as the USF Health Taneja College of Pharmacy works to transform the DNA of healthcare!